njayp/heaps/README.md

 # heaps
-some boilerplate code for heaps.
-Written by chatGPT
+some boilerplate code for heaps